UPDATE: This blog was orginally posted in 2018, my team has since outgrown Trello — but — this is a widly popular post that was due for an update! 🙂

 So today, I’m sharing my behind-the-scenes of our company guidebook board in Trello, which is essentially command central for my business.
 Hopefully, it can be helpful for you!
 If you already know you love Trello and want to swipe the board, click here and you can grab the board template fo’ free.

-I personally love Trello—I’ve used it since I got started, but there are so many good project management systems out there.
+I personally love Trello and Asana—I’ve used it since I got started, but there are so many good project management systems out there.
 When I think about how we did project management back in my agency days (download Excell spreadsheet, update it, save it to the master company drive, email it to the client), it amazes me to think how far it’s all come.

 My quick schpiel on why I like it?
 It’s different from most tools because it’s so blank and empty when you get started, but that’s what I liked about it—it was a perfect combo of lists and imagery, which worked or this creative brain.